2005 Red Lake shootings: Red Lake High School shooting

 Jeffrey May, a 16-year-old sophomore, tried to wrestle Weise inside the classroom and stabbed him in the stomach with a pencil.
 May's diversion allowed students to flee the classroom to safety, but Weise shot him two times in the neck and once in the jaw, leaving him seriously injured.
 Weise left Dodd's room a few minutes later to search for more targets.
-Three students and one teacher lay dead in the class, five more students had been hurt.
-Weise wandered through the halls and managed to enter one more classroom, where he wounded two more students.
-A girl hiding inside this classroom heard, the shooter ask, "Do you believe in God?"
-This time, he did not wait for answers and fired immediately after posing the question.
+Three students and one teacher were killed in the class, five more students had been hurt.
+Weise wandered through the halls and managed to force his way into another classroom, where he wounded two more students.
+A girl hiding inside this classroom heard the shooter ask, "Do you believe in God?"
+This time, he did not wait for answers and fired immediately and indiscriminately after posing the question.

 Witnesses said Weise smiled as he was shooting at people.
 Several survivors claimed that he asked students if they believed in God, shooting them if they answered yes or hesitated to answer.
-This is believed to have been a reference to a widely publicized, but alleged exchange during the 1999 Columbine High School massacre between perpetrator Eric Harris and victim Rachel Scott, allegedly reported by Richard Castaldo.
-Weise had also used the screen name "do you believe in god."
+This is believed to have been a reference to a widely publicized exchange between Dylan Klebold and Valeen Schnurr during Columbine high school massacre.
+Weise had also used the screen name "do you believe in god" on several internet accounts.
 Ryan Auginash was wounded when he affirmed his faith in Christianity.
 Lance Crowe was also wounded for refusing to answer.

 At around 2:54 p.m., Weise returned to the main entrance, where he wounded two students.
 Tribal police arrived quickly and engaged him in gunfire.
 FBI Special Agent Paul McCabe said the shootout lasted for about four minutes.
 None of the police officers were injured.
-After being hit three times in the lower back, right leg, and right arm by police gunfire, Weise retreated to the classroom where he had shot and killed the teacher and three students, yelling "I have hostages!"
+After being hit three times in the lower back, right leg, and right arm by police gunfire, Weise retreated to Miss Dodd's classroom again, yelling "I have hostages!"
 Weise shot and killed two more students who were hiding under tables, before leaning against a wall, putting the shotgun barrel to his chin, and firing, instantly killing himself at 2:58 p.m.